intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

-# Getting Started with your first Wi-Fi Application for neoOBD2 DEV
+# Getting Started with AWS IoT Core Application for neoOBD2 DEV

 This guide provides a step-by-step guide on creating, debugging, and deploying a sample ready-to-build TI CC3235SF Wi-Fi application for neoOBD2 DEV.
 This sample project is available in the neoOBD2 SDK.
 The application is an extension of the "Subscribe Publish" example application available in the Simplelink AWS IoT Plugin for CC32XX.
 Intrepid has modified the original example to send data elements gathered from several CAN messages to the AWS Iot Core using MQTT publish.
 In addition, the example receives an arbitrary data of up to 8 bytes and propgate that data out to the CAN network as a transmit CAN message.